-1. Your strengths and interests

-- Use your December data to judge where your strengths lie and think about which subjects you enjoy.
+- 1. Your strengths and interests - Use your March data to judge where you strengths lie and think about which subjects you enjoy.
 Don't just base it on the teacher, as teaching staff are likely to change in Year 10. - How the course is assessed is it coursework?
 Is it practical?
 Or is it end of course exam?
 Each subject page explains how the course is assessed. - How the course is taught is there a lot of writing?
 Is there a lot of practical work? - Will you be able to cope with all exams being at the end of Year 11?
-If you would prefer to complete some of your qualification during the academic year, then consider subjects that have a higher degree of coursework or practical examination.

-2. Your future plans

-- What would you like to do after your GCSEs?
+If you would prefer to complete some of your qualification during the academic year, then consider subjects that have a higher degree of coursework or practical examination. - 2.
+Your future plans - What would you like to do after your GCSEs?
 In our experience, there are a number of subjects which are more difficult to pick up at A Level if you have not studied them at GCSE (e.g. Art, History and Geography).
-For further information about our Sixth Form, please read point 3 below. - Most university courses do not require particular GCSEs, but we would advise taking certain GCSEs for some courses at university. - Some apprenticeships would value certain vocational skills gained through GCSE and BTEC/OCR study. - 3.
-Progression into the Sixth Form at QEHS (see next page).
+For further information about our Sixth Form, please see page 8. - Most university courses do not require particular GCSEs, but we would advise taking certain GCSEs for some courses at university. - Some apprenticeships would value certain vocational skills gained through GCSE and BTEC/OCR study.